chanakasat/PlaceTest/README.md

 This sample project is created with eclipse.
 Look inside /PlaceTest/src/test/Test.java for an example.

-**If you are interested in using the library, please ask for permision from the author.
+**If you are interested in using this library, please ask for permision from the author.
 You should also attribute the author in your work.**

 * **Author: Chanaka Alahakoon**